Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

 - You can preview Animation by hovering on anim button
 - Search animation you need (no need to follow the symbol case)
 - Cool options: Pausing all animations, stopping all default animations, pausing default "Animate" script
+- Other color themes
+- Saveable settings and position
+- HotKeys
+- Ability to use animation by entering its ID

 To do:
-- Add other color themes and make style more modern
-- Saveable settings and position
 - More R15 animations (there`s no other good FE R6 anims left)
 - Section with Animations for some separate games.
-It will be places with emotes available in these places specifically.
+It will be places with emotes available in these places specifically.<br/>
-It will be manually, so it will be a few games.
+I will add it manually and you could add files for yourself in your files folder.
 I will type available ones in README.
-- HotKeys
-- Ability to use animation by entering its ID (maybe will make "Saved Anims" Section)
+- "Saved Anims" Section
-- More Options sections
+- More Options sections (maybe)
-- Add AnimSmoothFade setting
-- Add Tool anims working while playing Anims
 - More<br/>
 <br/>
    This script was based on Energize by illremember.
 Original: https://github.com/IlikeyocutgHAH12/FEEGGEG/blob/main/%5BFE%5D%20Energize%20Animation%20Gui.txt<br/>